miullu/Calibre-Appimage/README.md

 2) ```cd Calibre-Appimage & sh appimagecreate.sh $path_of_appimage_place```
 3) Done!

-Well actually sometime you can just download it from release, but it isnt the newest and the entry may need to create by yourself (download *.desktop and edit path by yourself)
+Well actually sometime you can just download it from release, but it isnt the latest and the entry may need to create by yourself (download *.desktop and edit path by yourself)

 # issue i have met
 libxkbfile is important